 "Fine… it's Avegaille Stewart…"

 After climbing through the stairs to the second floor of the apartment complex, the two of them finally arrived at the designated unit.
 Avegaille opened the door to her apartment and walked inside.
 Nicole May looked really excited as she looked around the hallway and eventually went inside the unit.
 The apartment was quite small, and only had two doors inside, where one led to the bathroom, while the other led to the bedroom.
 The area near the glass window with blinds installed was the living room.
 There was a flat LED television screen mounted on the wall, a small coffee table below it, and a sofa on the other end.
 To the left side from where Nicole May was standing at, was a dining table with four chairs.
 There was also a kitchen counter with cabinets mounted above it and a small refrigerator to its side.
 The kitchen counter had a microwave oven on it and also a small electric stove.
 On the side where Avegaille was standing close to the door, there was a small table with a mirror hanging on the wall.
-Then, Avegaille closed the door and she gestured Nicole May to the living room area.
+Then, Avegaille closed the door and led Nicole May in the living room area.
 Both of them went over there and sat down on the sofa.

 "Hey, there's something I wanted to ask you…" Avegaille said, staring at Nicole May seriously.
 "Can you do magic?"